haneenn24/haneenn24.github.io/_pages/about.md

 ## Haneen Najjar

-I work in **Trustworthy Machine Learning**, focusing on **adversarial robustness, fairness, and security-critical ML systems**, with an emphasis on computer vision and physically realizable attacks.
+I work in **Trustworthy Machine Learning**, AI Safety and Security focusing on **adversarial robustness, fairness, and security-critical ML systems**, with an emphasis on computer vision, LLms and multi agent systems.

-My research studies how to build **robust and fair ML models** under realistic threat models (e.g., eyeglasses and occlusion attacks), and how enforcing **symmetry** between class pairs can improve both robustness and fairness.

 ## Research Experience